Menditect/documentation/docs/refguide/teststep.md

 - Create: create an object (without committing it to the database).
 - Retrieve: retrieve object(s) from the database.
 - Change: change an object (without committing it to the database).
-- Delete: mark an object to be deleted .
+- Delete: mark an object to be deleted.
 - Persist: commit all the objects to the database that are created or changed and delete all the objects that are marked as deleted, since the previously executed persist Teststep in the same Test Case, or since the start of the Test Case.

+Note that if a retrieved object is deleted by a Delete Object Teststep in MTA, and afterwards changed in another Teststep, MTA will not give a warning during test design, but give a runtime error on test execution because the object to be changed is no longer available.

 An Object Teststep can contain [Attribute Values](attribute-value).